WHO CAN BECOME A VOLUNTEER?

 You can relax at the hammocks, the port or anywhere around the Lodge facilities and non-restricted projects areas with music, a book, your diary, your camera, binoculars, etc. Take a swim in the river or creek.
 Explore the reserve along the trails with your map and compass.
 Take a walk along the forest to Amazon Planet to enjoy their bar and gift shop.
 Play sports games like football/soccer, volleyball, etc. and card games with the staff and volunteers.
 Go to Puerto Maldonado on the weekends.

 WHY DOES IT COST TO BECOME A VOLUNTEER?

-Financial support is essential for any entrepreneurship or project to become big and successful enough to make a positive impact in an area.
-Taricaya and our cause can continue and achieve more goals with your direct financial support.
+Financial support is essential for any charitable project to become successful enough to make a positive impact in an area.
+Taricaya and our various projects can continue to expand and achieve more goals thanks to your direct financial support.

-Also when you start your life in Taricaya as a volunteer, you become our strongest supporter with your commitment, knowledge and experience put into practice in the daily activities at the reserve.
+As a volunteer, when you start your journey at Taricaya, you become our strongest supporter with your commitment, knowledge and experience put into practice in the daily activities at the reserve.

 Visit us now and experience true responsible volunteering!
 Your payment goes directly into projects and operating costs at Taricaya where you will be able to see how your money and time are going to a valuable cause!